BetterThanTomorrow/calva/README.md

 # clojure4vscode

-## How, what and why?

-* Create a nice developer-environment for both ClojureScript and Clojure, inspired by Emacs CIDER
+## Raison d´être
+Try to bring as much of the Emacs CIDER experience as I can to VS Code.
+Supporting both Clojure and ClojureScript.

-You think it looks very similar to the visual:clojure extension?
+You think this extension looks very similar to the visual:clojure extension?
 It's because it is based on that. 🤠

+This extensions then adds some tricks:
+- Running tests through the REPL connection, and mark them in the Problems tab
+    - Run namespace tests: `alt+v t`
+    - Run all tests: `alt+v a`
+    - User setting to evaluate namespace on save/open file (defaults to **on**)
+- Evaluate code and replace it in the editor, inline: `alt+v e`
+- Pretty printing evaluation resuls: `alt+v p`
+- Support for `cljc` files (this was supposed to be supported by the original extension, but bug)
+- Error message when evaluation fails

-This version adds some tricks like running tests and allowing you to edit clojure files using clojure (evaluating and replacing inline, e feature Emacs CIDER has that I like a lot).
-NB: ** You shouldn't run both extensions, beacuse that will get confused. **
+NB: ** You shouldn't run both extensions, beacuse that will get very confused. **

 ![Features](/assets/howto/features.gif)